 Finding a compromise solution, one that provides a roadmap to resolution for stakeholders all 50 states (not to mention in other countries) is paramount.
 But one thing’s sure.
 Inflammatory statements like this gem in the NYT article referenced above don’t help: Bryan Miller, head of the lobbying group Alliance for Solar Choice, said, “Those fees are real and they’ll have a real impact on the industry, but they do not accomplish APS’s goal of destroying the rooftop solar industry.”
 Sheesh.

-Tags: Distributed Renewables, Net Metering, Policy & Regulation, Renewable Energy, Smart Utilities Program, Utility Innovations
+Tags: Digital Utility Strategies, Distributed Renewables, Net Metering, Policy & Regulation, Renewable Energy, Smart Utilities Program

 | No Comments »